OxfordSemantic/AdvancedWorkshop/2_3-BlankNodes/2_3-BlankNodes.md

 The last argument given to SKOLEM is the variable that will be bound to the generated value.
 All preceding arguments contribute to its generation.

-Arguments can be either a variable or string.
+Arguments can be either a variable or literal.

 ## Example

 This example examines sensor readings of a liquid bath that is being monitored by two sensors in a manufacturing process.

-We'll create a blank node with SKOLEM that represents a summary of the bath's temperature.
+We'll create a blank node with SKOLEM that represents a summary of the baths' temperature.

 Here are the two sensors and their readings: